Integrating large language models and active inference to understand eye movements in reading and dyslexia: Results

 \subsection{Simulation 1: Reading single words}

-In this task, the objective is to read and recognize 100 words consisting of either 4 or 8 letters, selected from a pool of 726 words ranging from 1 to 8 letters, sourced from the BERT dictionary (see Tab.~\ref{tab:Dictionary_simulation1} for the list of words).
+In this task, the objective is to read and recognize 100 words consisting of either 4 or 8 letters, selected from a pool of 726 words ranging from 1 to 8 letters (see Tab.~\ref{tab:Dictionary_simulation1} for the list of words used in this simulation, all of which are part of the dictionary of BERT).
+Syllables for each word are generated from words using the methods described in \citep{liang1983word}.
 For ease of evaluation, each word is assigned the same a-priori probability of 1/726 in the model.

 The model's performance is assessed using four metrics: word recognition accuracy, the probability assigned to the correct word, the number of saccades (forward, backward, or total), and their amplitude (i.e., the number of locations between letters).
 It is important to note that for this specific simulation, only levels 1 and 2 of the model are utilized, while Level 3 is not included.